Darris McCord

 Darris Paul McCord (January 4, 1933 – October 9, 2013) was an American professional football player for 13 seasons with the Detroit Lions of the National Football League (NFL) from 1955 to 1967.
 He played college football for the Tennessee Volunteers where he was selected by the Football Writers Association of America (FWAA) as a first-team All-American tackle in 1954.
 He played in the NFL principally as a defensive end.
 He was a member of the 1957 Lions team that won the NFL championship and was selected to play in the Pro Bowl that year.
 At the time of his retirement, his 168 games with the Lions was a franchise record.

-Early years
+Early life

 McCord was born in 1933 in Franklin, Tennessee, and moved to Detroit as a boy when his father sought a factory job.
 He had four siblings, two sisters, Ura and Betty, and two brothers, Ken and Frank.
 He began his high school education at Cass Tech in Detroit, but graduated in 1950 from Franklin High School in Tennessee.
 He also attended the Battle Ground Military Academy for one year after graduating from high school.